Biology and Health Division

 Hospital Representative: Christian Jorgensen (IRMB)

 Experimental and Regenerative Medicine is the study of the mechanistic basis of diseases and the development of new therapies based on tissue regeneration, cell therapy, and pharmacology.
-To this end, the teams working in this area have developed unique models of target human diseases, as well as patient cohorts, enabling the testing of innovative therapies.
+To this end, the teams working in this area have developed unique models of target human diseases, as well as patient cohorts, to test innovative therapies.

 This community comprises 27 teams spread across 9 research units (BC2M, DMEM, EuromovDMH, IGF, IGH, INM, IRMB, MMDN, PhyMedExp).

-The excellence of this community is recognized by the designation of a National Infrastructure for Health Biology—E-Cell France, which offers services covering all phases of a cell therapy project—and by AVIESAN’s accreditation of the RegenHab University Hospital Federation (FHU).
+The excellence of this community is recognized by the designation of a National Health Biology Infrastructure—E-Cell France, which offers services covering all phases of a cell therapy project—and by AVIESAN’s accreditation of the RegenHab University Hospital Federation (FHU).

 FHU RegenHab is a clinical, biological, and technological consortium that brings together stem cell biologists, physiologists, robotics engineers, specialists in complex motion imaging, and clinicians in rheumatology, muscle diseases, anesthesiology and intensive care, and rehabilitation.
 It develops new therapeutic approaches to restore movement in patients with diseases in which musculoskeletal tissue function is impaired.